vardius/go-api-boilerplate/README.md

-├── docker-compose.yml   # Defines Docker services, networks and volumes per developer environment ├── Dockerfile           # Docker image for production ├── Makefile             # Commands for building a Docker image for production and deployment ├── .env                 # Environment configuration └── bootstart.sh         # Configuration script for docker containers
+├── docker-compose.yml   # Defines Docker services, networks and volumes per developer environment ├── Dockerfile           # Docker image for production ├── Makefile             # Commands for building a Docker image for production and deployment ├── .env                 # Project environment configuration └── bootstart.sh         # Configuration script for docker containers
 ```

 ### Configuration
 Create your local `.env` file from `dist.env` files.

-For each of binaries when building a docker image the environment variable file will be passed.
+For each of binaries when building a docker image the environment variable file will be passed (Located in the binary directory).
 This repository contains example `.env` file for `server` binary.
-There are always two files `.server.env` containing local configurations and is to be git ignored where [dist.server.env](dist.server.env) contains versioned example of configuration.
+There is also `.env` file containing local configurations and is to be git ignored where [dist.env](dist.env) contains versioned example of project configuration.

 Remember to set `PKG` variable pointing to your repository, also change all imports from `github.com/vardius/go-api-boilerplate/*` to `your-repository/*`